-The PNGRB is considering using the natural gas pipeline and the CGD networks developed as the first choice for transportation of green hydrogen, and recently organised a stakeholder interaction on the topic.
+The PNGRB is considering using the natural gas pipeline and the CGD networks developed as the first choice for transportation of green hydrogen.
 The vast pipeline networks will facilitate transporting the green hydrogen from one part of the country to the other by blending it with natural gas.
-This would aid the government's Hydrogen Mission and will promote use of green hydrogen in the country.
-IOCL has resolved to achieve net zero operational emission by 2046, and the plan encompasses both scope 1 and 2 emissions.
+This would aid the government's Hydrogen Mission and will promote the use of green hydrogen in the country.